valtido/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 &nbsp;
 ## Debug Symbols {#sentry-cocoa-debug-symbols}

 Before you can start capturing crashes you will need to tell Sentry about the debug information by uploading dSYM files.
-Depending on your setup this can be done in different ways:
+Depending on your setup, this can be done in different ways:

 -   [With Bitcode]({%- link _documentation/clients/cocoa/dsym.md -%}#dsym-with-bitcode)
 -   [Without Bitcode]({%- link _documentation/clients/cocoa/dsym.md -%}#dsym-without-bitcode)